-This routine would work, were it not for items 4 and 6.
-There should be code to set/restore the CPU mode to system/irq mode, but you can't do that in C. Another problem is that the link registers (these are used to hold the return addresses of functions) have to be saved somehow.
-Note: registers, plural.
-Each CPU mode has its own link register and stack, even though the names are the same: lr and sp; Usually a C routine will save lr on its own, but since you need it twice now it's very unsafe to leave this up to the compiler.
+This routine would work fine in C, were it not for items 5a and 5b.
+These are the code to set/restore the CPU mode to system/irq mode, but the instructions necessary for that aren't available in C. Another problem is that the link registers (these are used to hold the return addresses of functions) have to be saved somehow, and these definitely aren't available in C.

+Note: I said registers, plural!
+Each CPU mode has its own stack and link register, and even though the names are the same (lr and sp), they really aren't identical.
+Usually a C routine will save lr on its own, but since you need it twice now it's very unsafe to leave this up to the compiler.
 Aside from that, you need to save the saved program status register spsr, which indicates the program status when the interrupt occurred.
 This is another thing that C can't really do.
-These items pretty much force you to use assembly for nested interrupts.
+As such, assembly is required for the master ISR.

 So, assembly it is then.
-Below is the assembly equivalent of the function described above; I've even added the numbered points in the comments here, although the order is a little shuffled sometimes.
+The function below is the assembly equivalent of $irs_master_c()$ .
+It is almost a line by line translation, although I am making use of a few features of the instruction set the compiler wont't or can't.
 I don't expect you to really understand everything written here, but with some imagination you should be able to follow most of it.
 Teaching assembly is way beyond the scope of this chapter, but worth the effort in my view.
-Tonc's assembly chapter should give you the necessary information to understand most of it, and shows where you can learn more.
+Tonc's assembly chapter should give you the necessary information to understand most of it and shows where to go to learn more.